minprog/project/flask/books/books.md

 1. First, Brian introduced `create.py` to create the database based on models from `models.py`.
 We suggest you start by copying these files from lecture.
 2. Then change `models.py` to no longer have a `Flight` and `Passenger` model, but a `Book` model instead.
 No need to worry about users and reviews just yet.
 Take a closer look at `books.csv` to figure out what a `Book` should consist of.
 3. Go ahead and run `create.py`.
 If all goes well, run `psql books` and then `\dt` to see the newly created table.

+> If you get an error mentioning the password is incorrect, odds are you have set a password in a previous step.
+At this point we recommend creating a new user for postgres and a password via: `sudo -u postgres createuser <name> --pwprompt`.
+Then export the `DATABASE_URL` again, but with your username and password in the URL: `export DATABASE_URL="postgresql://username:password@localhost/books"`.
+Be sure not to reuse any existing passwords here.

 4. For `import.py` copy and rename `import1.py` from lecture.
 5. Then modify `import.py` to read in `books.csv` instead of `flights.csv`, and write all books data to the database.